ch-sophie/portfolio/README.md

 ### The mission:
 Create my vcard using HTML/CSS.
-This is an update with React JS. :pencil2: [From here](https://github.com/ch-sophie/vcard)
+This is an update of my portfolio with React JS. :pencil2: [From here](https://github.com/ch-sophie/vcard)

 ### Features:
 - Homepage